fbpx

 Income tax is payable on a variety of sources including, among other things, if an individual receives employment income, profits from self-employment or partnership, or rental income from property.
 An individual may also pay income tax on bank interest and/or dividends though there are different income tax rules for these.

 Tax rates and thresholds for paying different rates are set in relation to each tax year – which in the UK runs from 6 April to the following 5 April.
-Currently we are in the tax year ended 5 April 2024 or the “2023/24 tax year”.
+Currently we are in the tax year ending 5 April 2025 or the “2024/25 tax year”.

 Firstly, most doctors in the UK will receive a tax-free personal allowance which is currently worth £12,570.
 This means that for most of us, the first £12,570 of income is not liable to income tax.